 Certificate programs are open to students in any major and are usually completed to supplement a degree.

 The college offers a Minor in Business Administration for undergraduate students who are not majoring in business.

 The Tippie College of Business is known for the strength of its academic departments and the community built by its students, faculty, and staff.
 U.S.News & World Report ranks Iowa's undergraduate business program in the top 25 public universities nationwide.
 Individually, the college’s six departments have earned high marks in national rankings and studies of academic programs.

 Students in any of the college's six majors will focus on a core academic discipline, but are able to supplement their degree with interdisciplinary certificates, minors, or a second major in another college.
 Academic pursuits are complemented by an array of leadership opportunities, internships, service-learning, and study abroad programs.

-The college's Direct Admission program for qualifying first-year students provides a variety of activities, both in and outside of the classroom, that enhance student development, such as a seminar for first-year business students and housing in the BizHawks Living-Learning Community, which is located in the UI residence halls.
-Direct admission students also may apply for the Tippie Scholars Scholarship, valued at $1,500-$2,500 during the student's first year.
+The college's Direct Admission program for qualifying first-year students provides a variety of activities both in and outside of the classroom that enhance student development, such as a seminar for first-year business students and housing in the BizHawks Living-Learning Community, which is located in the UI residence halls.
+Direct admission students also may apply for the Tippie First-Year Scholarship, valued at $2,000-$3,000.